ErikoStrand/Ball-Bouncer/README.md

 <img src="https://user-images.githubusercontent.com/75546186/196456920-748eb2c8-7b88-4116-8cce-371b4cdd9583.png" width=50% height=50%>

 <h2> third version </h2>
 <p>Now with collisions between balls and explosion when they do so.
-Sometimes raises a error when trying to remove one of the balls colliding not quite sure what casues this.
+Sometimes raises a error when trying to remove one of the balls colliding, but not quite sure what casues this.
 Uses a try and finally to handle this which isnt the best.</p>

 <img src="https://user-images.githubusercontent.com/75546186/196530212-0bca4537-2f0a-461c-a14e-12a2f08b2866.png" width=50% height=50%>